Learn about SmartWay

 SmartWay Global Collaboration

-EPA works with a broad range of national and global organizations to harmonize global carbon accounting methods in the freight sector.
+EPA works with a broad range of national and global organizations to harmonize sustainability accounting methods in the freight sector.
 SmartWay also provides support to global policy makers that wish to model transportation sustainability programs after the SmartWay program.
 Learn about SmartWay's Global Collaboration.